rrahuldev/homeauto/README.md

 - Say [phrase] to GoogleHome to switch to a safe mode: lights off, nest away mode, tv off
 - Say [phrase] to GoogleHome to switch to night mode: light on/off, nest to temp, tv off
 - Turn select lights on after sunset
-- Turn select lights on after entering home using nest motion detection
+- Turn select lights on after entering home using door sensor